 When you install LoadRunner Enterprise, the installation program creates an empty project repository on the LoadRunner Enterprise server file system, according to the repository root path you entered in the Configuration wizard.

 By default, the project repository is located under the root directory.
 The folder is named by the project's unique ID (GUID), and supports only local path drives (C:\) and UNC paths (such as \\system\Remote Repo).
+The repository is supported with Azure Files Share via a UNC path.
 For details, see Understanding the project structure.

 Migrating the repository